billybooth/bucket/README.md

 # bucket
-A personal Scoop bucket for tools.
+A personal Scoop bucket for tools and scripts.